lukaro707/Computer-Science-Uni-Resources/Semester 2/Routers & Routing Basics/Notes/Switch_Router Commands.md

 ## Set a vlan trunk to the default native vlan (vlan 1)
 - Interface Configuration Mode
 	- no switchport trunk native vlan

+## Disable dynamic trunking protocol on an interface set to be a vlan trunk
+- Interface Configuration Mode
+	- switchport nonegotiate

 # Secure Shell Commands
 ## Verify SSH (Secure Shell) Support